 Cooper bet on the Confederates.
 He sold the Iron Works and then invested in the Cause.
 He took the proceeds of the sale and sunk it into Confederate bonds.
 At the end of the war, he was destitute.

 Union soldiers did not invade Glen Holly or destroy the Cooper mansion.
-The family cemetery was preserved.
-His two Confederate officer sons were buried there under the huge magnolia trees.
+They preserved the family cemetery.
+His two Confederate officer sons were buried there under the enormous magnolia trees.
 Mark Anthony and Sophronia continued to live in their home until Sophronia died from pneumonia in 1881.
 Uncle Eugene and Aunt Rosa remained unmarried and served as their parent’s caretakers.

-The Union soldiers could not find the Iron Works as it was not a usual location for a large manufacturing town, nestled in the hill.
-A local story (that cannot be verified) is that locals, who happened to be German, showed Sherman’s soldiers where Etowah was located.
-Years later, during World War I, those same residents of German descent were turned in to the authorities.
+The Union soldiers could not find the Iron Works as it was not a usual location for a large manufacturing town nestled in the hills – hidden from view.
+The local lore says that a resident of German descent showed Sherman’s soldiers where Etowah was located.
+Years later, during World War I, the Bartow County citizens turned those Germans into the authorities.

 According to Cooper’s great-grandson, “Mark A. Cooper was crossing the river when the troops destroyed the rolling mill, the flour mills, and the other facilities and buildings.”
 The Federal Army not destroyed his Iron Foundry, but they flung the friendship monument into a well.
 Glen Holly, Cooper’s home on a little knoll near the Etowah River and away from the Works, remained unscathed.